2014 GENERAL RULES

 10. A car can run in only one division per night.
 A driver can run in only one division per night, unless pre-approved by the raceway.
 (Special events or non-points races)

 11. If a driver enters and starts three races in a division in a season, that driver may not move down to a lower division that same season, unless pre-approved by the raceway.

 12. Driver and car owner assume responsibility of their crew and those in their pit area in every respect.
-If a crew member starts an altercation, the driver and car owner assume responsibility and may be fined and/or disqualified.
-If you go to another’s pit area you will be held liable and accountable for altercation.
+If a crew member starts an altercation, the driver and car owner assume responsibility and may be fined and / or disqualified.
+If you go to another’s pit area you will be held liable.

 14. If we are forced to call a race for any reason, it is final if half of the laps are complete.

 15. Working on the cars on the race track is not permitted at any time.
-Cars will be black flagged and sent to the pits for infraction of this rule.
+Cars will be penalized for infraction of this rule.
 Track officials are not permitted to remove body parts or assist a car in any way, unless otherwise noted.
 You will be required to go to the pit area for any repairs.

 17. Any car light at the scales during qualifying will start at the rear of the field in the consolation or feature race.
 Any car light at the scales in the feature race will be disqualified with no points or money.